 M.S. in Nursing

-IU East is partnering with IU Kokomo to offer a Master of Science in Nursing program with three tracks: family nurse practitioner, nursing education and nursing administration.
-The program will be offered in a flexible and affordable format right within your community.
+IU East is partnering with IU Kokomo to offer a flexible and affordable Master of Science in Nursing program for Registered Nurses right within your community.
+The program has three tracks:

 The Family Nurse Practitioner (FNP) track is to prepare nurses with advanced practice nursing skills.
 Advanced Practice Nurses are needed to meet the growing regional demand for health care, as well as to address critical shortages of primary care providers.
 These nurses will provide and enhance access to health care for the community, improving the delivery of health care in the regional area, and ultimately, the health of its citizens.
 They will also serve in leadership and administrative roles, and implement changes in the health care delivery system.